tomwassenberg/certbot-ocsp-fetcher/README.md

   Print the correct usage of the tool.

 - `-n, --cert-name`\
-  Specify the name of the certificate lineage (as used by Certbot) that you want to process.
+  Specify the name of the certificate lineage(s) (as used by Certbot) that you want to process.
+Express multiple lineages by delimiting these with a comma, or specify the flag multiple times.
 When not specified, the tool processes all certificate lineages in Certbot's configuration directory.\
   This flag cannot be used when the tool is invoked as a deploy hook by Certbot.